 - Systems that run on the competition computers must be

-so that the wall clock time limit can be imposed.
+time limits can be imposed.

-For systems that create multiple processes, the signal is sent first to
+For systems that create multiple processes the signal is sent first to

 the process at the top of the hierarchy, then one second later to all